azat-co/practicalnode/chapter4/chapter4.md

   .main-content
 ```

+The bottom line is that `extend` and `block` implement inverted inheritance pattern.

 # Standalone Pug Usage

-Template engines (Pug) and web frameworks (Express) go like ketchup and hotdogs but not always.
+Template engines (Pug) and web frameworks (Express) go together like ketchup and hotdogs—but not always.
 Template engines are not not always used with Node.js frameworks like Express.js.
 Sometimes, we might just want to use Pug in a standalone manner.
 The use cases include generating an e-mail template, precompiling Pug before deployment, and debugging.
 In this section, we do the following:

 - Install a Pug module
 - Create our first Pug file